Comparison

 • Versioned deployment with instant rollback

 DSPy is programmatic optimization.
-Converra is autonomous optimization.
+Converra turns traces into tested fixes.

 Different tools for different stages